iamdcj/javascripts/core/scope/README.md

 #### How is scope created?

-The scopes of a program are determined by the author, that is the code they create informs the engine of the program's intended scopes, then the scopes are cemented during the compilation/interpretation phase of program’s lifecycle: [scope generation](01-generation)
+The scopes of a program are determined by the author, that is the code they create informs the engine of the program's intended scopes, then the scopes are cemented during the compilation/interpretation phase of the program’s lifecycle; [scope generation](01-generation)

 Scope defined by the authored source code structure is known as [lexical scope](./lexical-scope).

 #### Scope Levels

-JavaScript possesses two levels of scope, and depending on where and how we declare them, our behinds will belong to either one of these scopes;
+JavaScript possesses two levels of scope, and depending on where and how we declare them, our behinds will belong to either one of these scopes:

 - [**Global Scope**](scope-levels/global) - code which can be accessed at all points of a program, i.e. lives in the global .